Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral

-Dudley’s 1967 work \cite{Dudley1967} introduced entropy integrals to control sample regularity and suprema of Gaussian processes.
-Modern empirical-process theory adapts similar “chaining” ideas to Rademacher/Gaussian complexities, yielding inequalities of the form $\mathbb{E}_{\sigma}\left[\sup_{f\in\mathcal{F}} \sum_i \sigma_i f(x_i)\right]\lesssim \int \sqrt{\log N(\varepsilon)}\,d\varepsilon$.
+\paragraph*{Relation to classical Dudley bounds.} Dudley’s 1967 work \cite{Dudley1967} introduced entropy integrals to control sample regularity and suprema of Gaussian processes.
+Modern empirical-process theory adapts similar ``chaining'' ideas to Rademacher/Gaussian complexities, yielding inequalities of the form

 The Lean development follows this blueprint explicitly: it constructs dyadic radii $\varepsilon_j=c/2^j$, chooses finite $\varepsilon_j$-covers (via \lstinline|coveringFinset|), defines a chaining approximation \lstinline|chainApprox|, proves a telescoping decomposition, bounds the “tail” by $\varepsilon$ (Part~A), bounds increments by a Massart finite-class lemma (Part~B), and converts the resulting finite sum into an interval integral using a monotonicity-based Riemann-sum comparison.